.png)

 Read next: Understanding Thailand's Employee Welfare Fund

-Employer vs employee contribution structure
+Employer vs. employee contribution structure

-SSO Thailand follows a fixed-percentage model:
+SSO Thailand follows a flat-rate, shared model:

-- Employee contribution: 5% of monthly salary
+- Employee contribution: 5% of monthly salary (up to the ceiling)

-- Employer contribution: 5% of monthly salary
+- Employer contribution: 5% of monthly salary (up to the ceiling)

 - Government contribution: Paid separately by the state

-- Any earnings above this amount are not subject to SSO contributions.
+Contributions are only calculated on the first THB 17,500 of an employee's salary.
+Any earnings above this amount are not subject to SSO contributions.

 Example:

-- Contribution base used: 15,000 baht
+- Contribution base used: THB 17,500

-- Employee contribution (5%): 750 baht
+- Employee contribution (5%): THB 875 (deducted from salary)

-- Employer contribution (5%): 750 baht
+- Employer contribution (5%): THB 875 (paid separately by employer)

 Understanding the Social Security Number in Thailand